ppy/osu-wiki/news/2024/2024-05-28-the-followpoint-yesmydarknesss-the-master-of-osu-catch.md

 *How did you get introduced to osu! and what was your first impression of it?*

 > I first saw the game 10 years ago while watching YouTube or surfing the web.
-It was a score by [ExGon](https://osu.ppy.sh/users/214187) in osu!catch.
+It was a score by ::ExGon::{ user-id=214187 } in osu!catch.
 After that I installed osu! and for first 4 hours I was playing standard, but after that I changed game mode to ctb, thinking "OH, this is that game", and that's where I decided to continue playing catch until I'm gone.

 *Why did you choose to play osu!catch of all game modes osu! has to offer?*

 > As I said in a previous answer, first time I saw osu! was ExGon's score, and that's when I started to play osu!.
 That's one of the main reasons I continued playing catch, as well as it being easy to start (but ducking impossible to master).
 So after I found osu!catch, I started to grind it a lot.
-I think my goal at that point was to become a superior player like [ExGon](https://osu.ppy.sh/users/214187).
+I think my goal at that point was to become a superior player like ::ExGon::{ user-id=214187 }.

 *What do you think of the osu!catch and its community in its current state?*